Unified reconstruction of the Lyman-alpha power spectrum with Hamiltonian Monte Carlo: Forward modeling

 The results when both $P_0$ and $P_2$ are independently modeled are shown in blue triangles.
-As discussed, they do not surpass the prior (grey shaded region).
-When the quadrupole is modeled as a scaling of the monopole, reconstructed $P_0$ improves in signal as shown in orange squares.
-We define the scales where the forward model improves upon the prior when the error bars become smaller by a factor of three.
+As discussed, they do not surpass the prior (grey-shaded region).
+When the quadrupole is modeled as a scaling of the monopole, the reconstructed $P_0$ improves in signal, as shown by the orange squares.
+We define the scales at which the forward model improves upon the prior when the error bars shrink by a factor of three.
 These scales are limited to eight $k$ bins between $0.14~\text{\impc}\lesssim k \lesssim 1.6~\text{\impc}$.

+It is instructive to inspect the derived quadrupole for the ratio model, which is subject to a different prior (light orange-shaded region) and displays the same trend on the surface.
+However, we find that the four parameters describing the ratio model uniformly fill the prior volume, so the quadrupole contains no additional information beyond the monopole.